-The Mexatronics UP-CINVESTAV's Team (before Pioneros Mexico) had participate in RoboCup Humanoid League since 2006 in Bremen, and Robocup editions 2007 in Atlanta, 2009 in Graz, 2010 in Singapore and 2011 in Istanbul.
-Also this team participates in Robocup local editions as Robocup Mexican Open in 2008 and 2009 both events in Mexico City.
+The team VATIO-UP (before Pioneros Mexico, and Mexatronics UP) had participate in RoboCup Humanoid League since 2006 in Bremen, and Robocup editions 2007 in Atlanta, 2009 in Graz, 2010 in Singapore, 2011 in Istanbul and in 2012 in Mexico City.
+Also this team participates in Robocup local editions as Robocup Mexican Open in 2008, 2009, 2011 and 2012 events in Mexico.
 In all those local and international competitions the team has gained experience and knowledge that have been applied to improve the performance of the robots every year.